How to Handle Orthodontic Emergencies with Dr. Oleg Drut

 Lost Elastic Over Bracket

 If you notice that one of your elastic ties from around the bracket is missing, do not be alarmed as this is not an emergency.
-Keep your regular scheduled appointment and we will replace the ties when you come in.
+Keep your regularly scheduled appointment and we will replace the ties when you come in.

 Accidents While Wearing Braces